PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 implement data translations.
 If the answer to that question is
-***YES***, then you should ask additional questions because there are other consideration you should think through before deciding whether it make sense to implement data translations.
+***YES***, then you should ask additional questions because there are other consideration you should think through before deciding whether it makes sense to implement data translations.

 When you're considering whether to implement data translations, you should examine the text-based columns which are candidates for